Skip to content

 > counter.bin

-This reads the .fou file from stdin, writes the raw bytecode (binary) to stdout.
+This reads the .fou file from stdin and writes raw bytecode (binary) to stdout.
 Redirect to a file or pipe to xxd to inspect.

 One-liner: hex output